Alvin Reed: College career

 Reed attended Prairie View A&M University on a football scholarship, and was able to make it through college with those funds and financial help from his grandfather.
 He studied industrial education, with a major in drafting.
 As a freshman in 1963, he started on the defensive line at left end for Prairie View.
 His teammates included future American Football League (AFL) and National Football League (NFL) All-Pro receiver Otis Taylor and future Hall of Fame defensive back Ken Houston.
 Their 1963 team reached the NAIA (National Association of Intercollegiate Athletics) championship game, losing to St. John's of Minnesota in the Camelia Bowl, 33–27.

-In 1964, Reed played end, and also served as the team's place kicker.
+In 1964, Reed played end, and also served as the team's placekicker.
 He was used as an offensive end during that season.
 Reed became a full time tight end during his junior and senior years, but was seldom a pass receiving target; Otis Taylor being the principal pass receiver.
 As a senior in 1966, Reed, now a 6 ft 4 in (1.93 m) 230 lb (104.3 kg) receiver, was named one of Prairie View's three captains.